 Not only does the business owner or manager need to hold regular safety meetings but they must be able to PROVE IT.

 Unless you can provide real proof that you had a relevant, up to date health and safety system in place you are vulnerable.
 Accordingly, this is true of the health and safety meeting.

 Remember every business that ever had to defend their health and safety in court never thought it couldn’t happen to them.

 Systemise the Safety Meeting

-Look your business accounts management or most of your other management processes.
+Look, your business accounts management or most of your other management processes use software.
 You employ software that synchronises and tracks all the many issues and enables easy searching and filtering of data.